Unlocked Cell Phones

 Not All Phones Can Be Unlocked

-If you live in the USA, you'll probably have to go with AT&T, Cingular or T-Mobile to find a GSM-based phone.
-Most other US-based mobile providers, such as Verizon, Sprint and Nextel DO NOT offer GSM phones, so phones from these carriers cannot be unlocked.
+If you live in the USA, you'll probably have to go with AT&T or T-Mobile to find a GSM-based phone.
+Most other US-based mobile providers, such as Verizon, and Sprint DO NOT offer GSM phones, and the CDMA phones from these carriers cannot be unlocked.
 Outside the USA, your chances of being able to unlock your phone are better, since GSM is standard in most parts of the world.

 Got something to say about unlocked mobile phones?
 Post your comment or question below…